roncli/roncli.com/README.md

 Libraries
 =========

 Where possible, the loading of all third party libraries is left as an exercise to the user.

-The following libraries are currently preloaded as part of the project:
-* JQuery
+Be sure to at least perform an npm install on the roncli.com directory.

 License Details
 ===============